adrian-1990/bjj-homepage/README.md

 ## Future features

-* Club store
+* Club shop
-  * I would like to create a club store where members would be able to buy club merchendise (t-shirts, hoodies, stickers etc.)
+  * I would like to create a club shop where members would be able to buy club merchendise (t-shirts, hoodies, stickers etc.)

 * Burger menu
   * I would like to create a burger menu for mobile and smaller screen sizes.
 I feel this would clean up the navbar and improve the overall apperance of the site.

 * Testimonials
-  * I would like to create a testimonial slideshow of members and there experiences.
+  * I would like to create a slideshow showing members testimonials and their experience.

 # Testing